teeaa/forecast/README.md

 If an ad or ads with a higher priority than the specified ad consume all the zone's daily impressions, that ad will not be shown.
 This means that even if the ad is specified to show 10 ads per day for 10 days, only some or none at all will be displayed during the defined timeframe.

 You can use API to set up a date to see how the displays for the zone would work as time goes by.
-For example using an APIP call http://localhost:8080/forecast/123?details&end=2017-08-31 you can see how several ads in zone 123 would behave from their first defined timeframe to the specified date, assuming their definitions are set so that for example ads begin showing on 1.7.2017 and end on 30.7.2017.
+For example using an API call http://localhost:8080/forecast/123?details&end=2017-08-31 you can see how several ads in zone 123 would behave from their first defined timeframe to the specified date, assuming their definitions are set so that for example ads begin showing on 1.7.2017 and end on 30.7.2017.